Course Descriptons By Program

-This capstone course for B.F.A. students prepares them for life as a professional fine artist.
-This course culminates in a professional portfolio, including a resume, artist's statement, biography and website, a grant proposal, an action plan for employment or graduate studies, and a solo or two-person gallery exhibition.
-Prerequisites: ART 310, 493, 496, 497, or 498, senior status (3 crs.)
+This course is a capstone course for BFA students which prepares them for life as a professional fine artist.
+This course culminates in a professional portfolio, including a resume, artist's statement, bio and website, a grant proposal, an action plan for employment or graduate studies, and a solo or two person gallery exhibition.

 ART493 - Advanced Ceramics

-This advanced course in ceramics skills and techniques on the potter's wheel and in-hand forming methods places considerable emphasis on glazing and firing a body of work completed through an in-depth study in clay.
-Prerequisite: ART 382.
-(3 crs.)
-(Repeatable to 18 crs.)
-Fall and spring.
+An advanced course in ceramic skills and techniques on the potter's wheel and hand forming methods.
+Considerable emphasis will be placed on glazing and firing a body of work completed through an in-depth study area in clay.

 ART496 - Advanced Painting

-This repeatable painting studio develops proficiencies in painting techniques, rendering skills and the visual analysis of forms.
-Students explore a variety of painting methods, subjects and themes toward the goal of having each student achieve a unique approach to form and content.
-Prerequisite: ART 383.
-(3 crs.)
-(Repeatable to 18 crs.)
-Fall and spring.
+This course is a repeatable painting studio that works to develop proficiencies in painting techniques, rendering skills, and the visual analysis of forms.
+Students explore a variety of painting methods, subjects and themes toward the goal of improving technique and skills, and developing in each student a personal and unique approach to form and content.

 ART498 - Advanced Sculpture

-This repeatable studio course in sculpture is designed to enable students who are seriously interested in sculpture to experiment with many types of media and to investigate other seasonable materials that can be used in sculpture.
+A repeatable studio course in sculpture designed to enable students who are seriously interested in sculpture, the opportunity to experiment with many type of media and to investigate other seasonable materials which can be used as sculpture.
 They will also be expected to impose on themselves problems which demonstrate critical thinking and analysis of materials.
-Prerequisite: ART 385.
-(3 crs.)
-(Repeatable to 18 crs.)
-Fall and spring.